-Moderate EvidenceAmino Acid / Anxiolytic4 Products Compared
+Moderate EvidenceAmino Acid / Anxiolytic3 products compared

-Best L-Theanine Supplements for Sleep in 2026
+Best L-Theanine for Sleep in 2026: Evidence-Based Picks for a Racing Mind

 This content is for educational purposes only and is not medical advice.
 These statements have not been evaluated by the FDA.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare provider before starting any supplement.

 Key Benefits of L-Theanine for Sleep